 While thinking about all this on the train to work this morning I found myself sitting near a Japanese mother with her daughter.
 The girl was about three-years old and she was staring wide-eyed around the train carriage, completely absorbed in everything she saw.
 I suppose at that moment she had the simple consciousness of a cheetah.
-After looking slowly around her eyes came to rest on me.
+After slowly looking around her eyes came to rest on me.
 Our eyes met and she immediately looked down at the floor in shyness.
 In her mind she had suddenly become a subject in a sea of objects.
-I felt sorry for making her self-conscious and for dragging her away from her unified world into my world of me-in-here, everything-else-out-there, the world of selves and separateness.
+I felt sorry for making her self-conscious and for dragging her away from her unified world into my world of selves and separateness.
 I imagined that as she gets older it will become ever more difficult for her to lose herself like that.
-Self-consciousness and thinking will become habitual and come between her and the world, as it has done with me.
+Self-consciousness and thinking will become habitual and come to separate her from the rest of the world, as it has done with me.